gnome-pomodoro/gnome-pomodoro/README.md

 This software is licensed under the [GPL 3](https://github.com/gnome-pomodoro/gnome-pomodoro/blob/master/COPYING).

 *This project is not affiliated with, authorized by, sponsored by, or otherwise approved by GNOME Foundation and/or the Pomodoro Technique®.
 The GNOME logo and GNOME name are registered trademarks or trademarks of GNOME Foundation in the United States or other countries.
 The Pomodoro Technique® and Pomodoro™ are registered trademarks of Francesco Cirillo.*

+## Package download and building from source

+You can find detailed information under the Download section on our webpage https://gnomepomodoro.org/